 We’re so glad you asked!
 You can confirm successful ovulation with Proov Confirm — the first and only FDA cleared PdG test to confirm successful ovulation at home.
 PdG (Pregnanediol Glucuronide) is a marker of progesterone found in urine and is only elevated when progesterone is also elevated.

 With Proov Confirm, you can monitor your PdG levels over days 7, 8, 9, and 10 past peak fertility, which are the critical days during the luteal phase when PdG levels need to remain elevated.
-In fact, studies show that elevated levels of PdG during the luteal phase increase the chances of successful pregnancy from just 19% to 92%!
+In fact, studies show that elevated levels of PdG during the luteal phase are correlated to a 92% chance at successful pregnancy!

 We like to see 3-4 positive PdG tests during the 7-10 days past peak fertility testing window (with a positive result on day 10) to confirm successful ovulation.
 Anything less than 3 positive results or a negative result on day 10 may be a sign of weak ovulation, which we saw can make it more difficult to conceive or be a sign of a hormonal imbalance.